 For the first time we will be able to trace and link the processes of solar wind injection in the magnetosphere with those acting on the charged particles precipitating into the cusps and eventually the aurora.

 SMILE will also carry in-situ instrumentation to monitor the solar wind and magnetosheath plasma conditions, so that the simultaneous X-ray and UV images can be compared and contrasted directly, and self-sufficiently, with the upstream and local driving conditions.

 SMILE was put forward in March 2015 in response to the European Space Agency and Chinese Academy of Sciences joint call for a small-size space mission.
 The Executive Summary of the submitted proposal can be found here.

 Out of 13 missions originally proposed, SMILE was the one chosen for an initial study phase during the summer of 2015.
 An initial study of the whole mission was carried out by ESA and CAS at their Concurrent Design Facilities during October 2015, and the conclusion was that the mission is feasible, with no show stoppers.
 In early November 2015 SMILE was formally selected by the ESA Science Programme Committee.
 We are now in Phase B of the project, with the objective of reaching mission adoption in 2018.
-Launch is expected to take place at the end of 2021.
+Launch is expected to take place in 2023.

 Scientists and engineers from the UK, China, Canada, several European countries and the US are collaborating in order to make SMILE a reality.

 Please join our team of supporters by following this link.